 Guiding You Through the Disability Maze

 No one likes to think about not being able to work and provide for themselves.
 This is natural and understandable, especially when you consider the high cost of living these days.
 Unfortunately, each year, countless hardworking individuals find themselves disabled and unable to work full-time.
-When this occurs, many workers turn to the Social Security Disability Insurance program they have paid into for decades.
+When this occurs, many workers turn to the Social Security disability benefits program.

 Workers pay into the Social Security Disability Insurance (SSDI) program throughout the course of their career, and if they become disabled, they will gain access to the benefits they need to replace their income.
 According to the Social Security Administration, a person is considered “disabled” if an illness or injury prevents them from earning an income as a full-time employee.

 Individuals suffering from the following conditions and illnesses may be eligible for benefits:

 Individuals with the conditions listed above are not the only ones eligible for SSDI, and it is important to understand that SSDI applications are evaluated on a case-by-case basis.

 Individuals can file a claim for Social Security benefits online, over the phone, or by mail.
 To obtain benefits, people injured and ill will need to submit medical proof as well as income information.
 When evaluating the application of an injured person, the federal government will examine the application itself, in addition to income tax statements, information from physicians and other medical professionals, the names of medications, and any other information it needs to make a decision.

 When evaluating an application, the government will also consider whether a person is capable of working in another profession or adjusting to their current job.
 If the government does not believe a person deserves these benefits, it will send a Notice of Denial in the mail.

 Unfortunately, most claims for Social Security disability will be denied at first.
 This can be frustrating, but it is a normal part of the application process.
 The Social Security Administration often denies claims for the following reasons: